dmytro-feshchenko/haskell-c-compiler/README.md

-# Fully-functional Scheme interpreter written in Haskell programming language
+# Tiny C compiler written in Haskell programming language
 I'm interested in designing some interesting applications in different programming languages (such as JavaScript, Java, Go, C#).